Medically reviewed by Drugs.com. Last updated on Jul 17, 2023.

-Gonorrhea is usually treated with an injection of the antibiotic ceftriaxone (Rocephin).
-Chlamydia is typically treated with oral antibiotics such as azithromycin (Zithromax), doxycycline (sold under several brand names), ofloxacin (Floxin) or levofloxacin (Levaquin).
+Gonorrhea is usually treated with an injection of the antibiotic ceftriaxone (Rocephin) and one dose of oral azithromycin.
+Chlamydia is typically treated with oral antibiotics, such as doxycycline (sold under several brand names), azithromycin (Zithromax), or levofloxacin (Levaquin).
 Trichomoniasis is treated with the antibiotic metronidazole.
 If you are allergic to any of these antibiotics, an alternative can be prescribed.

 If you have genital herpes, an antiviral medication can be prescribed.
 This could be acyclovir (Zovirax), valacyclovir (Valtrex) or famciclovir (Famvir).
 You will need to take the medication for up to 10 days the first time you develop genital herpes.
 For recurrent herpes outbreaks, you can take the medication for three to five days.

 If you are diagnosed with a sexually transmitted infection, it is important to tell any recent sexual partners that they must see a health care professional for testing and treatment.

 Cervicitis caused by trauma or an IUD is treated with an antibiotic targeted to the type of bacteria.
 The associated inflammation will heal within days to a few weeks.
 It will help to avoid sexual intercourse until symptoms improve to avoid any further irritation to the cervix.

 The following list of medications are in some way related to or used in the treatment of this condition.